 All Junior Instructors are expected to abide by the following behavior expectations and must sign a behavior contract at the beginning of the summer.
 Failure to do so will result in disciplinary action and may result in dismissal from camp.

-2. Once your application and two references are returned to the camp director, you’ll receive a confirmation letter that allows you to request an interview time slot.
-The interviews will be held at Camp Stonybrook on Saturday, April 13, 2019.
+2. Once your application and two references are returned to the camp director, you’ll receive an email from the camp director to set up a zoom interview (may be a group interview).

 3. During the interview, you should be prepared to answer questions and teach a short activity (game, nature activity, craft, or other activity) to the other participants in your interview time slot.
 If you are a returning Junior Instructor, you are not required to teach a short activity.
 You’ll receive more specific information about the interview in your confirmation letter.

-4. All applicants will be notified by email no later than Friday, April 19, 2019, regarding their acceptance.
+4. All applicants will be notified by email regarding their acceptance.
 If accepted, you’ll receive a packet, including several forms to complete before arriving at pre-camp training.

-Girl who have completed both CIT I and II programs can apply to be a Junior Counselor.
+Girl who have completed both CIT I and II programs and are entering grade 12 can apply to be a Junior Counselor.
 This is an internship opportunity for girls to receive direct mentorship from the camp staff and can opt to shadow program specialists.
 Girls must participate in an application and interview process and be selected for the positions.
-Junior Counselors will attend a three-day pre-camp training June 1-3, 2019 at Camp Whip Poor Will.
+Junior Counselors will attend a three-day pre-camp training June 6-8, 2020 at Camp Whip Poor Will.
 Junior counselors must intern a minimum of 2 weeks, one at Camp Whip Poor Will and one at Camp Libbey but may then choose additional weeks.
 Junior counselors may also intern during Troop Adventure Camp at Camp Libbey to gain new skills.
 Participants will go home over the weekends between internship weeks.
 Prerequisite: CIT I and II, Junior Counselor application, references, and interview.
-Follow the registration process then contact Elizabeth Rogers at firstname.lastname@example.org or call 567.225.3524 for an application and to set up an interview.
-If not selected as a Junior Counselor, you will be refunded in full.
+Follow the registration process then contact Marie Cordes at email@example.com or call 567.225.3524 for an application and to set up an interview.